PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 The application should run and complete without any errors.
-When the application completes, navigate to the home page of the **DirectLakeDemo** workspace and verify that you can see new dataset named **DirectLake Sales Model**.
+When the application completes, navigate to the home page of the **DirectLakeDemo** workspace and refresh the workspace page with the list of items.
+Verify that you can see new dataset named **DirectLake Sales Model**.
 Click on the named **DirectLake Sales Model** item to navigate to its details page.